Unusual Cancers of Childhood (PDQ®): Treatment - Patient Information [NCI] - Unusual Cancers of the Chest

 Risk Factors, Symptoms, and Diagnostic and Staging Tests

 The risk of breast cancer is increased by the following:

 Breast cancer may cause any of the following signs and symptoms.
-Check with your doctor if any of the following problems occur:
+Check with your child's doctor if you see any of the following problems in your child:

 - A lump or thickening in or near the breast or in the underarm area.